 France Travel Guide

-France is renowned for its allure as a quintessential holiday destination full of historical gems, golden beaches and beautiful landscapes.
+France is renowned for its allure as a quintessential holiday destination, offering historical gems, golden beaches, breathtaking landscapes and exceptional gastronomy.

-Officially the French Republic, France is a country in Western Europe, as well as several overseas regions and territories.
-The metropolitan area of France extends from the Mediterranean Sea to the English Channel and the North Sea, and from the Rhine to the Atlantic Ocean.
+Officially known as the French Republic, France is a country in Western Europe with several overseas regions and territories.
 The country has a population of over 67 million, its capital and largest city is Paris, and the official language is French.

 France is one hour ahead of Greenwich Mean Time (GMT) throughout the year.
 The currency in France is the Euro.